PeterScott/simplesets-nodejs/README.md

 If all of your set members have unique string representations, then you can create a set using object properties to keep track of the members.
 This takes advantage of the fast built-in object type in JavaScript, and is generally better than using general-purpose sets if there will not be collisions, e.g. a set containing both the number 42 and the string "42".

 The `StringSet` class behaves just like the `Set` class, but it uses this object-based encoding and requires that all set members have unique string representations.
 Instantiate it with `new StringSet(items)`, and the API is the same as described above.

+Note that `Set` will generally be faster and more memory-efficient than `StringSet` for sets with fewer than around 110 elements. `StringSet` is good for large sets, though.